Click Here To View Home Page

 You should be in contact monthly with your investigator so that you are up-to-date about your employment application status.
 If you are told that you are on review or hold, then do not wait more than three months before seeking legal advice.
 With enough time remaining on the Eligible List, we may well be able to help you get off review or hold.
 Our office has done this many times for many job candidates.

-MEDICAL DISQUALIFICATION &
+MEDICAL DISQUALIFICATION and

-NEW YORK CITY HUMAN RIGHTS COMMISSION
+HUMAN RIGHTS COMMISSION

 If you are disqualified for a civil service job based upon a medical condition, you may want to consider filing a complaint with the New York City Human Rights Commission, instead of an appeal with the New York City Civil Service Commission.
 The main reason for this is that, while the Human Rights Commission process takes much longer than the Civil Service Commission process, your case before the Human Rights Commission could be much more likely to win.
 Also, a money award may be gotten from the Human Rights Commission, while such awards never are given by the Civil Service Commission.